-1) Not investing in yourself – Investing in real estate requires involvement of a lot of money.
+1) Not investing in yourself – Investing in real estate requires the involvement of a lot of money.
 With so much money involved, shouldn’t you know and understand as many options as possible when it comes to purchasing or selling properties?
 How about learning how to acquire properties without using any of your own money or credit!
-As the above quote states,…’it’s a discipline that can be learned’.
+As the above quote states,…’ It’s a discipline that can be learned.
 So, get educated!
 Many yester year’s investors faced bad results because they learned one or two investing strategies only, and when the market changed, they were unable to adapt due to their lack of knowledge.
 There are more ways you can ever imagine to acquire properties and a lot many do not even involve using your own money or credit.
-Perceiving these various types of strategies allow buyers to adapt to the market along side find potential deals about which they otherwise would not have known.
+Perceiving these various types of strategies allow buyers to adapt to the market alongside finding potential deals about which they otherwise would not have known.

 3) Hiding your new project – Be your own Billboard!
 Let others know that you are interested in real estate investing.
 This will help others who want to sell, looking to purchase in collaboration or someone who is behind on payments know about you and they might contact you upfront with a plan.
 Successful investors understand the importance of leveraging other peoples’ resources and relationships.
 These relationships will build your business tenfold!
 So, first thing to discard is to be hiding about becoming an investor…LET THE WORLD KNOW LOUD AND CLEAR!